 The forecast for conditions across the Drake Passage will determine when you’ll say a fond farewell to Antarctica and sail back to South America.
 Enjoy the ship’s amenities as the coastline drifts out of view, take time for bird watching and searching the horizon for whales, and enjoy final presentations by the expedition staff as you relax and reflect upon your Antarctic adventure.

 This morning you find yourself in the port of Stanley.
 Say goodbye to your crew and after some free time in town, make your way to the airport for the return charter flight to Santiago (see Additional Costs).
 Upon arrival in Santiago, your journey comes to an end.
-A transfer is provided to a downtown location for those choosing to stay and explore Santiago and the delights of Chile.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.